jamesjenner/arcGauge/README.md

 * target - initial target value, default is 0.5
 * minValue - minimum allowed value, default is 0
 * maxValue - maximum allowed value, default is 100
-* valueType - how to display the value, default is ArcGauge.VALUES_ACTUAL (ArcGauge.VALUES_PERCENTAGE | ArcGauge.VALUES_ACTUAL)
+* valueType - how to display the value, default is `ArcGauge.VALUES_ACTUAL` (`ArcGauge.VALUES_PERCENTAGE` | `ArcGauge.VALUES_ACTUAL`)
-* displayTarget - display the target element, default is true (true|false)
+* displayTarget - display the target element, default is `true` (`true`|`false`)
-* startAngle - starting angle of gauge, defualt is ArcGauge.TAU * 0.6
+* startAngle - starting angle of gauge, defualt is `ArcGauge.TAU` * 0.6
-* arcAngle - the total angle of the gauge, default is ArcGauge.TAU * 0.8
+* arcAngle - the total angle of the gauge, default is `ArcGauge.TAU` * 0.8
-* endAngle - ending angle of gauge, cannot be set via options, defaults to startAngle plus arcAngle
+* endAngle - ending angle of gauge, cannot be set via options, defaults to `startAngle` plus `arcAngle`
 * goodMargin - value from which the value is determined as good, affects colour of gauge
 * dangerMargin - value from which the value is determined as in danger, affects colour of gauge
-* colorMode - mode for setting the colour of the gauge, currently supports ArcGauge.COLOR_MODE_MANUAL and ArcGauge.COLOR_MODE_VALUE
+* colorMode - mode to determine colour of the indicator, currently supports `ArcGauge.COLOR_MODE_MANUAL` and `ArcGauge.COLOR_MODE_VALUE`
-* goodColor - the colour when the value is deemed good, value is larger than or equal to goodMargin
+* goodColor - the colour when the value is deemed good, value is larger than or equal to `goodMargin`
-* warningColor - the colour when the value is deemed in warning, value is less than goodMargin and larger than dangerMargin
+* warningColor - the colour when the value is deemed in warning, value is less than `goodMargin` and larger than `dangerMargin`
-* dangerColor - the color when the alue is deemed in danger, value is less than or equal to the dangerMargin
+* dangerColor - the color when the alue is deemed in danger, value is less than or equal to the `dangerMargin`
 * markColor - the color for the target element
 * textColor - the color for the text
 * backgroundColor - the color of the background
-* barColor - color of the bar, used when colorMode is ArcGauge.COLOR_MODE_MANUAL
+* barColor - color of the indicator, used when `colorMode` equals `ArcGauge.COLOR_MODE_MANUAL`
-* textDisplayMode
+* textDisplayMode - controls formatting of value for display, if `ArcGauge.DISPLAY_PERCENTAGE` then will display as percentage with symbol
-* textSize
+* textSize - sets the font size for the text, default is 40 for a viewbox of 200 by 200
-* textFontName
+* textFontName - sets the name of the font, default is `sans-serif`
-* textFontWeight
+* textFontWeight - sets the weight of the font, default is `bold`
-* appendTo
+* appendTo - the id of the HTML element to append the gauge to, defaults to body
-* width
+* width - width of gauge, sets the width attribute for the generated svg
-* height
+* height - height of gauge, sets the height attribute for the generated svg
-* innerRadius
+* innerRadius - the inner radius of the indicator arc, defaults to 40 for a viewbox of 200 by 200
-* outerRadius
+* outerRadius - the outer radius of the indicator arc, defaults to 120 for a viewbox of 200 by 200
-* markerInnerRadius
+* markerInnerRadius - the inner radius of the target arc, defaults to the `outerRadius` + 2
-* markerOuterRadius
+* markerOuterRadius - the outer raidus of the target arc, defaults to the `markerInnerRadius` + 4

 ##Dependancies